 The Project Manager and the Scrum Master both have varied roles.
 Deciding between the Scrum Master certification and Project Management certification is indeed a tough choice and entails a careful consideration of the prospects of each.
+It is important for you to pursue a Project Management Professional certification as a project manager.
 Eventually, the role of a Scrum Master is proved as a ‘deciding factor’ of the successful projects.
 The Scrum Master and the Project Manager both have distinct roles.
 Both need particular skill-sets and a right person to make the work happen.